BlackIkeEagle/blog.herecura.eu/content/blog/2021-03-02-proxying-mysql-wordpress-and-magento/index.md

 applications.

-Therefore we have choosen to test with sample e-commerce sites, one based on Wordpress, another based on Magento.
+Therefore we have choosen to test with sample e-commerce sites, one based on WordPress, another based on Magento.
 Note we will not try to compare both platforms but measure the impact of the place of our mysql on the application.

 <!--more-->

-## Wordpress setup
+## WordPress setup

-- [Wordpress][1] 5.6.2
+- [WordPress][1] 5.6.2
 - [Nginx][2] 1.18.0
 - [PHP][3] 7.4.12
 - [MySQL][4] 8.0 ([Percona Server][5] 8.0.22-13)